limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![access.log](/assets/images/posts/evilscience-walkthrough/evilscience-14.png)

-So, `cat` was used to display the content of the files.
+It used `cat` to display the content of the files.
 Recall from above that `www-data` was able to run `xxxlogauditorxxx.py` as `root` without password?

-Armed with this new knowledge that `cat` was used, let's see if we can display `/etc/shadow` along with `/var/log/auth.log`.
+Armed with this new knowledge, let's see if we can display `/etc/shadow` along with `/var/log/auth.log`.

 ![shadow](/assets/images/posts/evilscience-walkthrough/evilscience-16.png)

 Holy smoke.
-It worked!
+It worked.

 My guess is that the command ran like this.